 Blue Diamond Hill Trail is a 7.4 mile lightly trafficked loop trail located near Las Vegas, Nevada that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This trail is very very easy to get lost on.
 It is poorly marked.
 There are multiple trails that you can get distracted from and lost on.

 a great hike today...except for the hail! got a little turned around on a dead end trail but got back in action after backtracking it!

 Great mountain biking trail went midmorning in July brought plenty of fluids

 There are many hiking trails in this area and you can easily lose track of the one you are on but if you have 3-4 hours to wander and explore, it's great!
 We decided to be adventurous and take the Bone Shaker trail which is rated as extreme and it was nerve wracking with all of the loose gravel so I do not recommend it as a hike unless you have strong ankles and excellent shoes!